Academic Regulations and Student Responsibility

 - Public Indecency: Exposing one’s body in such a manner that another party reasonably could be offended, or sexual conduct where another party reasonably could be offended.

 Victims of sexual misconduct are encouraged and assisted in referring or filing charges.
 An advocate is provided in all cases to assist victims.
-The College notifies appropriate law enforcement officials in any assault case that is alleged to have occurred on College-owned or College-controlled property, immediately adjacent property, or during a College-sponsored activity involving students, employees, or volunteers of the College.
-Polk State College proceeds with the College’s discipline process in addition to notifying law enforcement officials.
+The College notifies appropriate law enforcement officials in any assault case alleged to have occurred on college-owned or controlled property, immediately adjacent property, or during a College-sponsored activity involving students, employees, or volunteers of the College.
+PSC proceeds with the College’s discipline process in addition to notifying law enforcement officials.

-Because the likelihood of success is so dramatically reduced for students using illegal drugs, Polk State College is determined to have drug-free campuses.
-Illegal use of drugs or alcohol is not tolerated on any Polk State College campus or at any College-sponsored event off campus as indicated by District Board of Trustees Rules 4.01 and 2.25.
+Because the likelihood of success is so dramatically reduced for students on drugs, PSC is determined to have drug-free campuses.
+Illegal use of drugs or alcohol is not tolerated on any PSC campus or at any PSC-sponsored event off campus (DBOT Rules 4.01 and 2.25).
 Certain limited admission programs have additional procedures regarding the use of drugs and alcohol.
-Various opportunities exist at Polk State College to educate students about the realities of drug and alcohol abuse.
-A major unit in the HLP 1081 Wellness Concepts course covers substance abuse.
+Various opportunities exist at PSC to educate students about the realities of drug and alcohol abuse.
+A major unit in the Wellness Concepts course (HLP 1081) covers substance abuse.
 In addition, special seminars, workshops, and discussion opportunities are scheduled.

-Students who illegally use drugs or alcohol, or who sell or manufacture legal or illegal drugs on any of the College’s campuses or centers or at a College-sponsored event off campus are subject to disciplinary actions, which could include suspension or expulsion.
+Students who illegally use drugs or alcohol or sell or manufacture legal or illegal drugs on any of the College’s campuses or centers or at a College-sponsored event off campus are subject to disciplinary actions which could include suspension or expulsion.

-The College refers all individuals who engage in illegal drug or controlled substance/alcohol activity on the College’s campuses or centers, or at College events to law enforcement for prosecution.
+The College will refer for prosecution anyone engaging in illegal drug or controlled substance/alcohol activity on the College’s campuses, centers, or at College events.

-Students who are convicted of any drug offense are required to report the offense to the Campus Dean of Student Services within five days of the student’s first day of classes.
-Furthermore, students currently attending Polk State College who become subject to legal action as a result of drug-related offenses are required to contact the Campus Dean of Student Services.
+Students who are convicted of any drug offense are required to report the offense to the Dean of Student Services within five days of the student’s first day of classes.
+Furthermore, students currently attending PSC who become subject to legal action as a result of drug-related offenses are required to contact the Dean of Student Services.
 The College reserves the right to investigate reports of drug use or conviction.
 Students who are found to have neglected this requirement are subject to disciplinary action up to and including expulsion.

-Readmission is granted to students who are suspended or expelled due to drug-related offenses only when they provide proof that they are drug free after drug rehabilitation.
-The Polk State College Petitions Committee, consisting of students and staff, reviews the proof and makes a recommendation regarding readmission.
+Readmission is granted to suspended or expelled students of drug-related offenses only when they provide proof that they are drug-free after drug rehabilitation.
+The Petitions Committee, consisting of students and staff, reviews the proof and makes a recommendation regarding readmission.

 Information Technology Access/Use Policy

-All individuals who employ information technology resources provided by Polk State College (this includes, but is not limited to, telephones, computers, the Polk State College local-area and wide-area networks, and the Internet) may use these resources for academic purposes only.
-Use of the College’s computing and network resources is a privilege and not a right.
+All individuals who employ information technology resources provided by Polk State College (PSC) (this includes but is not limited to telephones, computers, the PSC local area and wide area networks, and the Internet) must use these resources for academic purposes only.
+Use of PSC computing and network resources is a privilege and not a right.
 Inappropriate use can result in suspension or revocation of privileges.

 Inappropriate use can include, but is not limited to, the following: